 - Users either transfer their existing crypto to their account on an exchange or use the exchange to buy crypto with fiat currency (note that not all exchanges provide the option to buy cryptocurrency with fiat currency)

-- The exchange then holds on to the cryptocurrency
+- The exchange holds on to the cryptocurrency

-- The user then watches the prices of other cryptocurrencies available
+- The user watches the prices of other cryptocurrencies available

-- Users then place their buy or sell orders once they have chosen the desired trade
+- Users place their buy or sell orders once they have chosen the desired trade

 - The exchange finds a seller or buyer to match your trade